XabierGallardo/Password-Generator/README.md

 # Password-Generator
-A minimalist app to create secure and standardized passwords :lock::key:
+A minimalist JavaScvript app to create secure and standardized passwords :lock::key:

 Select both **lenght** and **type** buttons and click on **Generate** to create a random password